-Uruguay entered the 1916 South American championships in Buenos Aires seeking not only redemption, but affirmation.
+Uruguay entered the 1916 South American championships in Buenos Aires seeking not only redemption, but reaffirmation.
 Of course, they there to avenge the humiliating 4-1 defeat suffered against Argentina at the Revolución de Mayo tournament six years earlier.
 More important though, as with previous international contests, the tournament was an opportunity for Uruguay to measure both their progress as a nation and confirm their exceptional place in America.
 Such progress was clear in Uruguay’s inclusion of two Black players in their squad, Juan Delgado and Isabelino Gradín.

 Gradín’s appearance at the tournament capped off a meteoric rise for the 18 year old.
 As a youngster playing in Barrio Sur, Gradín’s raw talent caught the eye of Peñarol scouts who soon made a move for the 13 year old.
 Promoted to the senior team at 17, Gradín instantly made an impact.
 His devastating pace and trickery combined with Peñarol legend Jose ‘el Maestro’ Piendibene to forge a devastating partnership.
 In his debut year, Gradín earned his first Uruguay call-up.